 "We've asked for a simple solution -- get her name and authority off the certificate.
 The judge could order that," Staver said.

 Staver didn't directly answer questions about whether Davis would stop same-sex couples in her county from getting marriage licenses when she returns to work.

-"She loves God, she loves people, she loves her work, and she will not betray any of those three," Staver said.
+"She loves God, she loves people, she loves her work and she will not betray any of those three," Staver said.
 "She'll do her job good.
 She'll serve the people ... and she'll also be loyal to God, and she's not going to violate her conscience."

-Davis' attorneys: Kentucky religious freedom law supports her
+Attorneys: State religious freedom law supports Davis

 Davis' legal team has filed appeals to the 6th U.S. Circuit Court of Appeals.